VishalPatil07/raktkosh/README.md

 ---
 Developed with ❤️️ by
-  - Charu Tayal
-  - Rutuja Dighe
-  - Upender Yadav
-  - Dhananjay Andhale
+  - Ajay Andhale
+  - Vinay Patil
-  - Anshuman Gupta
+  - Vishal Patil